The Composer's Guide to Choral Conferences

 It’s not hard to shift a conversation to whatever promotional materials you’re handing out.
 One composer friend recommends using a phrase that’s hard to turn down: “Would you like some free music?”
 If you have a piece that’s genuinely a good fit for a particular conductor, explain why it suits them as you hand over the score.

 Don’t be intimidated or afraid to give out your scores and talk about what you do.
 Choral composers need conductors to program their music, yes, but conductors also need composers to write engaging new works for them to program.
-Many conductors will be happy to learn about your music, especially if they’re being given free scores.
+Many conductors will be happy to learn about your music.

 If you’re feeling nervous about making conversation at the conference, do a little prep work before you go.
 As a composer, you’ll very likely be asked these two questions over and over again: “What’s your music like?” and “What are you working on now?”